PEOPLE OPS PLAYBOOK

 And remember: OKRs need to be aligned with the company’s goals.
 Although the department lead and their team will scope the OKRs, they need to be approved to ensure alignment.

-Optional: besides assigning ownership for team OKRs, you may also want to work with individual OKRs.
+Optional: Besides assigning ownership for team OKRs, you may also want to work with individual OKRs.
 Those could be, for instance, related to skills that you or a team member would like to develop and would, in turn, support your company’s growth and vision.
 However, we recommend individual OKRs for OKR-mature organizations only.

 6. Track progress & recognize achievements

-Who this step is for: all stakeholders
+Who this step is for: All stakeholders

 Keep your OKRs in shape by monitoring progress, making your goals an ongoing conversation, and recognizing every accomplishment.
 Praising your team for their achievements or considering them for a merit increase — no matter how big or small — is an excellent way to have everyone engaged and keep the potential of OKRs top of mind.